Why Every Endurance Athlete Should Go Keto …

 What Happens When Your Body Does Not Make Ketones?

 Many endurance athletes are able to perform at a high level but are unhealthy.
 Dr’s Phil Maffetone and Paul Laursen highlight the issues with many endurance athletes in their article Athletes: Fit but Unhealthy?“.
 Athletes become unhealthy because of their overuse of carbohydrates.
 The best way to ensure you maintain your health as an athlete is to increase your fat burning.
 Increasing your ketone levels and fat oxidation rates is like buying health insurance.
 You are ensuring you maintain your health while you make performance gains.

 Problems with Blood Sugar

 Not being able to tap into your fat stores results in hypoglycemia.
-The bodies ability to regulate energy is dependent a regular supply of carbohydrates.
+The body’s ability to regulate energy is dependent on a regular supply of carbohydrates.
 If you don’t manage this well you become hypoglycemic.
 The ill effects of hypoglycemia are clumsiness, trouble talking, confusion, loss of consciousness, and sometimes seizure.
-Coupled with the feeling of hunger, sweating, shakiness and weakness.
+Coupled with the feeling of hunger, sweating, shakiness, and weakness.
 Wow, that sounds pretty horrible.
 Before I switched to keto, this was me and I hated it.
 I would eat a meal and feel like I could slip into a coma afterward.
 I imagine if you have ever felt hypoglycemia, you don’t want to go there either.
 When your body uses ketones for fuel you will never have to worry about having hypoglycemia ever again.